 Later, when some popular foliage spots became overwhelmed and ultimately closed off to tourists, I noticed people started wondering where else they could go.
 I thought: there are so many beautiful places, if someone could take folks there in a respectful way, that could really work.

 When I got my 2021 2-door Bronco and continued exploring the back roads, the idea clicked: this was the perfect way to show people the Vermont I know and love.
+In the Fall of 2024 I ordered my 2025 4-door Bronco to do just that (with a little more room!).
+Why Broncos?
+Read more here.

 Today, I work full-time during the week, then spend evenings and weekends caring for my horses, tending my small farm, and sharing these back roads with people ready for something different.